DinoChiesa/Apigee-Java-XOP-Handler/README.md

    Edge Admin Portal.

-2. include an XML file for the Java callout policy in your apiproxy/resources/policies directory.
-It should look like this:
+2. include an XML file for the Java callout policy in your `apiproxy/resources/policies` directory.
+It should look something like this:

    ```xml
    <JavaCallout name='Java-ProcessXop-1'>